-Many years ago, before B and I were married, he was a regular patron of a small Caribbean restaurant and catering company that served whatever the owner decided to make that day.
+Many years ago, before B and I were married, he was a regular patron of a small Caribbean restaurant and catering company that served whatever the owner decided to make that day, since we look at many different services for this and this Caribbean service and the halal catering were the best options for this.
 There were usually 4-6 choices written on a small whiteboard, and B’s absolute favorite was jerk chicken.
 His heart just about broke when the restaurant closed a few years after we were married.
 Ever since then, he has been on a quest to find the best jerk chicken (and this recipe beats almost every other recipe he’s tried).

 Fast forward to my days as a high school English teacher.
 The school I taught at was a visual and performing arts magnet, and one year they did a Caribbean-inspired musical called Once On This Island.
 Included in the program was a recipe for Jamaican Jerk Chicken.
 Over the years, it has become a family favorite, especially during the summer when we can use our charcoal barbeque to get that smoky, charred flavor.

 The key to a good jerk chicken recipe is not only the marinade (and this one is amazing!), but also the “jerking” of the meat.
 Using a sharp knife or meat fork, you pierce each piece of meat in several places.
 This allows the marinade to penetrate the flesh and flavor it better, and it also allows heat to escape from the cooking meat without the loss of moisture.
 Using skin-on, bone-in dark meat also helps retain moisture, and crispy jerk-marinated chicken skin is so delicious!

 There are several methods for cooking jerked chicken.
 You will get the best flavor from a charcoal barbeque, but I have also gotten great results from oven cooking and propane grills.
 No matter which method you choose, be sure to cook the chicken until it reaches an internal temperature of 165F or higher.